Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 Each opaque driver is assigned a [location](#lifetimes-and-locations).
 The driver is invoked for all actions that use a key in that location.
 A key's location is indicated by its lifetime.
 The application chooses the key's lifetime when it creates the key.

-For example, the following snippet creates an AES-GCM key which is only accessible inside a secure element.
+For example, the following snippet creates an AES-GCM key which is only accessible inside the secure element designated by the location `PSA_KEY_LOCATION_acme`.
 ```
 psa_key_attributes_t attributes = PSA_KEY_ATTRIBUTES_INIT;
 psa_set_key_lifetime(&attributes, PSA_KEY_LIFETIME_FROM_PERSISTENCE_AND_LOCATION(